top of page

 As these shared natural resources grow scarcer, the conflict between humans and elephants intensifies, with deadly results for both species.
-For example, a single episode of elephant crop-raiding can destroy the crop of an entire family of subsistence farmers, depriving local people of a resource important to their already tenuous existence, and intensifying peoples’ resentment toward efforts aimed at protecting what is locally regarded as a pest species.
-In order to reduce such conflict between humans and elephants, we must address issues related to the unmet livelihood needs of people living in these communities, and create direct benefits to local people of protecting elephants.
+In order to reduce the conflict between humans and elephants, we must address issues related to the unmet livelihood needs of people living in these communities, and create direct benefits to local people of protecting elephants.

 By facing these challenges in a thoughtful way, we facilitate the development of alternative livelihood strategies for local people that depend upon the persistence of elephants, rather than on their extermination.